-The Outsiders Club offers physically and socially disabled people the chance to gain confidence, make new friends and form relationships.
+The Outsiders Club offers physically and socially disabled people the chance to enjoy peer support, make new friends and find partners.
 Our members tell us that only other disabled people really understand them so they make the best partners.
 We are a place where you and your sexuality will be accepted and all your personal problems can be addressed, so your self image and whole life will improve.
 Outsiders is unique in the world and treasured by our members.

 Membership is free but we welcome donations from those who gain from our services.
 We are run by volunteers on a shoestring with very little funding.
 We encourage members to support each other you can phone our dedicated helpline any weekday from 11-5pm.